top of page

 Just like my system with my car keys, we need a purposeful way to remember God.

-Here are some ways I remember God:
+Here are some ways I keep my eyes on God:

 • Read His word each day to spend time with Him, learning more about Him and the truth.
+This can be a verse, a chapter or more.
+Just be in the word.

 • Worship.
 One of the pastors at my church said it is really hard for the enemy to attack you when you are worshipping.
 It is hard to distract you when your focus is on the King of Kings and Lord of Lords.

 • Practice reflection and gratitude.
-Think about all the ways God has moved in your life.
+Think about all the ways God has moved in my life.
 When our hearts are grateful each day for where God has placed us, we are focused on Him in our lives.

 • Pray.
 I used to think that when I got distracted in worship or prayer by things surrounding me that I wasn’t focused on God.
 During those times, I started praying for the things that came to my mind.
 One of our pastors recently mentioned that these thoughts are what we need to be bringing to God because that is what's on our hearts.
 So if you are distracted in a moment or at a time, take it to God in prayer.
 It is on your heart, so why not let it go and give it to God.